Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Textbook Question

-Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40. a.
-Write the atomic symbol for each of these atoms.
+Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40. b.
+How are these isotopes alike?

 Verified Solution